 Wellness Elite Fitness is located at 104 Whispering Pines Ave, Friendswood, TX 77546.
 Hours: Mon–Fri 6AM–9PM | Sat 7AM–7PM | Sun 9AM–5PM.

 This article is for educational purposes and does not constitute medical advice.
 Always consult your physician before starting any new wellness protocol, especially if you have cardiovascular disease, hypertension, or take medications affecting heart rate or blood pressure.
-Dr. Swet Chaudhari, MD, is a Double Board-Certified Plastic Surgeon serving as Chief Medical Officer and Medical Director at Wellness Elite Fitness.
+Dr. Swet Chaudhari, MD, is a Double Board-Certified Plastic Surgeon serving as Medical Director of Elite Aesthetic MD.

 Start with a complimentary consult.